minsgy/msw-devtools/README.md

 ## 🚩 The project is in its early stages of development 🚩

-- This project is based on MSW v2 and works only in a browser environment.
+- This project is based on `MSW v2` and works only in a browser environment.
+- currently only support `React`

 ## Features